Sarai Amanat Khan

 Sarai Amanat Khan is a caravanserai located in the Indian state of Punjab.
 Built in the 16th century, it was commissioned by Amanat Khan, who was a Mughal nobleman and calligrapher known for his work on the Taj Mahal.

 The sarai is located on the highway between Agra and Lahore, and was intended to provide shelters to travelers along the route.
+Its neighboring sarai was Sarai Khan Khana which was built by Abdul Rahim Khan-i-Khanan in Manhala, a town near Lahore.
 A mosque and a well are located within the sarai.
 A tomb, presumably containing the remains of Amanat Khan, is located nearby.
 It is listed as a monument of national importance.

 Background

 A caravanserai (or sarai) is a type of roadside inn, providing accommodation for travelers and caravans.
 During the reign of the Mughal empire, several sarais were built at regular intervals along the major highways of the empire.
-The Sarai Amanat Khan is located on the medieval (now little-used) highway between Agra and Lahore.
+The Sarai Amanat Khan is located on the medieval highway (now little-used) between Agra and Lahore.

 According to the foundation inscription located on the western gateway, the sarai (roadside inn) was commissioned by Amanat Khan Shirazi, in the year 1050 Hijri (1640–41 CE).
 He was a nobleman and a calligrapher known for his work on the Taj Mahal, and since the text of the inscription is given in the first person, it is assumed that Amanat Khan himself was the scribe.

 Amanat Khan's brother Afzal Khan had died in 1639.
 According to a contemporary source, Amanat Khan was so grief-stricken upon his brother's death, that he gave up courtly life, and retired in a village where he constructed a sarai, within which he was buried.
 This leads to the assumption that the sarai was intended to be a memorial to Afzal Khan.
 However, the inscription makes no reference to Afzal Khan.
 Nonetheless, the inheritance from his brother in addition to his own stipend may have provided Amanat Khan with enough funds to construct the monumental building.

 In 1928, it was listed as a monument of national importance.
 As of 2017, the sarai has been encroached illegally, and several houses have been constructed within its precincts.